 Figure 3-1.
-Four-Stroke Engine Process Diagram Four-stroke cycle
+Four-Stroke Engine Process Diagram

 The flue gas generated by natural gas combustion is controlled through parametric controls (i.e., timing and air-to-fuel ratio), lean burn combustion technology, and oxidation catalysts.
 The Waukesha engine includes a control module that monitors and adjusts engine parameters for optimal performance.
-The NOx emissions are minimized through the use of lean-burn combustion technology which is defined as a high level of excess air (generally 50% to 100% relative to the stoichiometric amount) in the combustion chamber.
-The excess air absorbs heat during the combustion process, thereby reducing the combustion temperature and pressure and resulting in lower NOx emissions.
+The NO_x emissions are minimized using lean-burn combustion technology which is defined as an elevated level of excess air (50% to 100% relative to the stoichiometric amount) in the combustion chamber.
+The excess air absorbs heat during the combustion process, thereby reducing the combustion temperature and pressure and resulting in lower NO_x emissions.